 Winter meeting: For the second coastal North Carolina winter meeting in a row, the 200 or so CBC members in attendance at the Wrightsville Beach meeting (23–24 January) faced extraordinarily cold weather, but saw a great list of birds—162 species.
 Highlights included Mottled Duck, all three scoters, Long-tailed Ducks, Common Goldeneye, Pacific Loon, Great Cormorant, Parasitic Jaeger, Razorbill, an unbelievable number of Yellow-rumped Warblers, and Yellow-headed Blackbird.

-Carolina Young Birders Club: Matthew Janson is looking to lead a new young birders club for ages 11–18.
+Carolina Young Birders Club: Matthew Janson is looking to lead a new young birders club for ages 18 or younger.
 If you are a young birder, or know one, or are willing to facilitate the club's efforts, please email Matthew or visit the web site.

 Finding Birds in South Carolina is here!
 Robin Carter wrote the definitive guide Finding Birds in South Carolina, published by the University of South Carolina Press, in 1993.
 After the new editor of the Press decided not to reprint or revise the book, Robin requested and received return of the copyright.
 After Robin's death in 2008, his widow Caroline had the book digitized by Lulu.
 Through Caroline's generosity, the full text of the book, in searchable PDF image format, is now available for download.
 Although the book is 20 years old, most of the information is still useful for finding birds.